Xe/site/blog/reconlangmo-2-phonology-writing-2020-05-08.markdown

 Proper names _should_ end with consonants, but there is no hard requirement.

 L'ewa is a stressed language, with stress on the second-to-last (penultimate) syllable.
-For example, the word "[zh]asko" would be pronounced "[ZH]Asko".
+For example, the word "[z]asko" would be pronounced "[Z]Asko".

 Syllables end on stop consonants if one is present in a consonant cluster.
 Two stop consonants cannot follow eachother in a row.